aisling-om/robot-sim/README.md

 MIP_simulation.pdf : the documentation of the project.
 6 pages, 8 figures.
 RevTex4-1.

+EKF.py : sample code in Python doing an extended Kalman Filter on noisy data

 anim_step.avi : 16.7 MB video of the simulated MIP following a step trajectory based on noisy measurements

 anim_sin.avi:   16.7 MB video of the simulated MIP following a sine trajectory based on noisy measurements